buruzaemon/natto/README.md

 ## What is natto?
 natto combines the [Ruby programming language](http://www.ruby-lang.org/) with [MeCab](http://mecab.sourceforge.net/), the part-of-speech and morphological analyzer for the Japanese language.

+natto is a gem bridging Ruby and MeCab using FFI (foreign function interface).
+No compilation is necessary, and natto works on any Ruby platform and on any OS.

+You can learn more about [natto at Google Code Projects](http://code.google.com/p/natto/).

 ## Requirements
 natto requires the following: